vkrivdin/customer_segmentation/README.md

 ### Metrics

 1. Count of Customers in a selected period
-2. Amount of Sales Revenue in a selected period
+2. Customer churn in a selected period
-3. Count of Customers in each customer segment in a selected period
+3. Amount of Sales Revenue in a selected period

+### Dimensions

+1. Time period - year, quarter, month
+2. Geography - country, region, state, city
+3. Product - group, sub-group, product name
+4. Sales revenue segment - segment name

 ### Customer segmentation methodology

-- Due to customer expected cycle of next consecutive purchase the 12 months window is chosen to find and assess their activity
+- Due to customer expected cycle of next consecutive purchase, the 12 months window is chosen to find and assess their activity
 - If the customer did not perform a purchase over last 12 months they are considered as “lost”.
 Otherwise, the customer is “active”
 - Each customer Sales Revenue over last 12 months is used as a variable that defines a segment where they fall into
 - The 12 months value is calculated for each selected period dynamically
-    - If I am looking at January 2024 then the 12 months are December 2022
+    - If I am looking at January 2024, then the last 12 months are from February 2023 to January 2024
 - 5 customer segments are set to label them accordingly:
     1. highest - $3k and more
     2. high - from $2k to $3k